tkovacs-dev/giant-jpegs/README.md

 giant-jpegs
 ===========

-Large resolution JPEG images for testing
+Large resolution JPEG images for testing or whatnot.

+They are all only black, the resolution is in the filename.